-Sports memorabilia and classic cars are other collectible markets that are fuelled by this investment diversification trend.
+Sports memorabilia and classic cars are other collectible markets that are fueled by this investment diversification trend.
 As these assets tend by their nature to be long-term investments, it’s likely that the effects on the collectibles markets are likely to be felt well into the future.

 Increased importance of transcreation